« Return to Blog

 student loan repayment

+According to an Education Department spokesperson, student loan interest will resume on September 1, 2023, and payments will be due starting in October 2023.
 When the time to start repaying your loans gets closer, you’ll want to contact your loan servicer to find out exactly when payments will start, how much they will be, and when they are due.

-In the best of all worlds, you’ll pay as much as you can each month, with the goal of paying off the loan faster and reducing the amount on interest you would have paid.
+Once your repayment period begins, you should strive to pay as much as you can each month, with the goal of paying off the loan faster and reducing the amount on interest you would have paid.
 You’ll also want to make payments on time because late or missed payments will show up on your credit report and can lower your credit rating, which can make it harder to get things such as a credit card, a mortgage or other loans.

 With student loans, it’s not uncommon to be dealing with a variety of lending institutions.
 With that in mind, it might make sense to consolidate or refinance your loans so you’ll only be making a single payment each month.
 If you have a federal student loan, ask your servicer about consolidation options, and if you have private loans check with your lender to see if refinancing could get you a lower interest rate or a longer repayment term.